 When will the students receive the device?

-5th, 6th, 7th, 8th, 9th, and 11th graders will submit signed forms and insurance payment prior to the beginning of school starting.
-9th and 11th graders will receive their chromebook during their scheduled registration day in August.
+Students in grades 5-12 will submit signed forms and insurance payment prior to the beginning of school starting.
+High School students will receive their chromebook during their scheduled registration day in August.
 Junior High students will receive their chromebook during Bronco Round Up in August.
-5th grade students will receive their chromebook at their building.
-Specific time slots for each level will be published.
+4th and 5th grade students will receive their chromebook at their building.
+Specific times and dates TBD.

 4th graders will receive their Chromebook in September during the school day.
 A schedule will be published in August.

 3rd graders will be 1:1 with chromebook on carts in their classroom and will not be taking the devices home.